‘How is it that you are how you are when you tell yourself out’

 How is it that you are how you are when you tell yourself out ?

-and take a position that allows you to scroll on this page
+Please, lie down, take a position that allows you to look up.

 for the time we will spend together